russrimm/PowerPlatformAppInsights/images/README.md

 4. **app-insights-failures.png**
    - Screenshot of the Application Insights Failures section
    - Should show error breakdown and analysis options

+5. **powerapp-telemetry-results.png**
+   - Screenshot showing Application Insights query results with Power Apps telemetry
+   - Should show actual telemetry data from a Canvas app with the standard schema

 ## Instructions for Creating Screenshots